Pornhub: Non-consensual pornography

 Incidents have been reported of Pornhub hosting child pornography, revenge porn, and rape pornography.
 The company has been criticized for slow or inadequate responses to these incidents.

 Pornhub employs Vobile to search for uploads of banned videos to remove them from the site, and non-consensual content or personally identifiable information present on Pornhub can be reported to the company via an online form.
 Pornhub has been criticized for its response to non-consensual pornography and sex trafficking.
 Journalists at Vice commented that Pornhub profits from "content that's destroyed lives, and continues to do harm".
 Slate said that the move reflected a larger trend of Internet platforms using verification to classify sources.

 In 2009, a 14-year-old girl was gang raped at knifepoint and the videos were uploaded to Pornhub.
 The girl stated that she emailed Pornhub repeatedly over a period of six months but received no reply.
 Eventually the videos were removed.
 Another case in October 2019 involved a man who faces charges of lewd and lascivious battery of a 15-year-old girl, videos of which were discovered on Pornhub, Modelhub, Periscope, and Snapchat that led to his arrest.
-In another incident of non-consensual pornography, the UK-based activist group Not Your Porn was founded by the friend of a woman whose iCloud storage had been hacked, leading to the hacker posting sexually explicit photos and videos on Pornhub alongside her full name.
+In another incident of non-consensual pornography, the UK-based activist group #NotYourPorn was founded by the friend of a woman whose iCloud storage had been hacked, leading to the hacker posting sexually explicit photos and videos on Pornhub alongside her full name.
 Pornhub removed the video when reported, but clones of the video using her full name replicated faster than the videos were removed.
 The woman found "the fractured communication system at Pornhub has meant this has become an increasingly excruciating process".
 The founder of Not Your Porn reported that fifty women contacted her over a six-month period about non-consensual online pornography featuring them, thirty of whom reported that the videos were uploaded to Pornhub.